 Are you interested in studying psychiatry?
-To help you choose the right psychiatry residency program for you, take a look at our guide on the best psychiatry residency programs.
+To help you choose the right psychiatry residency program for you, take a look at our guide.

 A psychiatrist is a doctor who specializes in mental health.
 They often work in private practices, hospitals, prisons, and other similar settings.
 For such an important field, adequate education and training are needed to help those needing mental health specialists.

-A great way to gain the knowledge necessary is by enrolling in a psychiatry residency program.
-Additionally, adequate education and training are enrolling in a psychiatry residency program.
+A great way to gain the knowledge necessary is by enrolling in a residency program.
+Additionally, adequate education and training are also important.

-In this guide, we’ll go over the best psychiatry residency programs.
-We’ll also help you decide when to choose a psychiatry residency program, go over deciding factors, and more.
+In this guide, we’ll go over the best residency programs for psychiatry.
+We’ll also help you decide when to choose a residency program, go over deciding factors, and more.

 Below is an extensive list of the best psychiatry residency programs in the U.S.